-Planning for special needs beneficiaries requires particular care and knowledge on the part of the planning team.
+Planning for beneficiaries with a disability requires particular care and knowledge on the part of the planning team.
 A properly drafted and funded special needs trust can ensure that special needs beneficiaries have sufficient assets to care for them, in a manner intended by their loved ones, throughout the beneficiaries' lifetime.
-Please contact us if you have any questions or would like to discuss any information in this document further.
+Please contact us if you have any questions or would like to discuss any information in this document further at (866) 951-PLAN (7526).